pajarmuharam14/odin-recipes/README.md

 project recipes from odin project

-Create simple website about recipes indonesia food List food:
+Create simple website about recipes indonesia food

+List food:
 1.Fried Rice
 2.Nasi Padang
 3.Rawon(Beef Stew)

+I will make this project using only html and css